 Welcome

 Hi, I’m Ken McDuffie, President and CEO of U.S. Sugar, which has been growing food to feed American families for more than 90 years.
 And, while we’re proud of that, what truly sets us apart is our people.
 The culture of U.S. Sugar is unique – we’re a family.
 The people of U.S. Sugar care about the company; they are a part of the company, and the company is a part of the community.
 Our farmers include generations of families dedicated to innovating and pushing the boundaries of our vision.
-This commitment has placed U.S. Sugar at the forefront of sustainable farming, processing, and refining.
+This commitment has placed U.S. Sugar at the forefront of sustainably farming, processing, and refining.
 I’d like to invite you to take a tour of our website and our farms to learn more about our story and our family of dedicated farmers.

 At U.S. Sugar, people are the foundation of our sweet success.
-Our hard working and dedicated employees are the reason we are a recognized leader in the growing and processing of sugarcane, citrus and sweet corn.
+Our hard working and dedicated employees are the reason we are a recognized leader sustainable growing and processing of sugarcane, citrus and sweet corn.
 U.S. Sugar honors its exceptional employees and their years of service during an annual awards ceremony.

 Michael Cameron